dvdgeroconnell/pands-project/README.md

 Also as previously observed, the sepal length and sepal width attributes clearly overlap for all 3 species.
 Those attributes cannot be used to definitively distinguish between species.

  ### Option 3 - Individual Histograms
 The following histograms each represent a single attribute as a row, with a plot per species.
-Density plots are included and show the spread for each atribute.
+Density plots are included and show the spread for each attribute.
 The output is saved to 4 files:
 - *hist_petal_length.png*
 - *hist_petal_width.png*
 - *hist_sepal_length.png*